rtCamp/Frappe-Manager/docs/guides/admin-tools.md

 Basic auth sends the credentials base64-encoded on every request, not encrypted.
 On a bench with no certificate:

 - `--protect web` is refused outright, because it would put those credentials in front of every path including `/api`.
-Add HTTPS with `fm ssl add mybench`, or pass `--insecure` to accept it.
+Add HTTPS with `fm ssl add mybench/example.com`, or pass `--insecure` to accept it.
 - `--protect tools` warns and proceeds, since that is fm's own default state. `--insecure` silences the warning.

 ### Exemptions